Cray-HPE/docs-csm/troubleshooting/interpreting_hms_health_check_results.md

 ```
 ncn# curl -s -k -u root:<password> https://<xname>/redfish/v1/Managers | jq
 ```

 ##### ChildVerificationFailed

-Check the SMD logs to determine the cause of the bad Redfish path.
+Check the SMD logs to determine the cause of the bad Redfish path encountered during discovery.
 ```
 ncn# kubectl -n services logs <cray-smd-pod> cray-smd > smd_logs
 ```

 ##### DiscoveryStarted

 The endpoint is in the process of being inventoried.
 Wait until the discovery job completes and rerun the test.

 ```